Discover Online Classes in Procreate

 Watch this quick tutorial where illustrator and Skillshare teacher Jarom Vogel demonstrates how to draw a character.

 Once you’ve got your initial sketch, you’re ready to add more detail.
 Tap the layers icon and name your current sketch.
 Create another layer by tapping the plus sign.
 This adds a layer on top of your existing sketch.

 Use the second layer to add detail to your image, trace and formalize any of the lines you drew earlier, and make adjustments to your initial sketch.
 Jarom decided he wanted to adjust the position of his character’s arms, so he does that in the second layer:

 Using the Selection Tool

 By the time you’re finished, the second layer should be a finalized, detailed version of your original sketch.
-If you’re happy with the way it looks, go ahead and delete the first layer, so that you’re only working with your final sketch.
-Now, we’re ready to start blocking out our basic shapes, so we can add color and additional detail.
+If you’re happy with the way it looks, go ahead and delete the first layer so that you’re only working with your final sketch.
+Now, you’re ready to start blocking out your basic shapes so you can add color and additional detail.

 Once you have your shape selected, choose the color you’d like from the color menu.
 You can drag and drop the color directly into your selected area to fill it in: